Employment and employee benefits in Hong Kong: overview

-A change in ownership of a business normally ends the employee's employment.
-However, the EO provides for a procedure under which, if the employee is employed by the new owner, the employee's continuity of employment is effectively preserved and the period of service with the original employer counts as service with the new employer.
-There is a similar procedure for retaining continuity in situations where employees become employees of associated companies (see Question 24, Harmonisation of employment terms).
+In such a case, the employee's continuity of employment is effectively preserved and the period of service with the original employer counts as service with the new employer.
+Similar rules apply in situations involving intra-group transfers of employment or business restructuring (see Question 24, Harmonisation of employment terms).

 Fixed term, part-time and agency workers

-Temporary employees have the same protections under the labour laws in Hong Kong as permanent employees provided they satisfy the minimum requirements (see Question 14, Benefits created).
+Temporary employees have the same protection under the labour laws in Hong Kong as permanent employees provided that they satisfy the requirements for employment under a "continuous contract" (see Question 2 and Question 14, Statutory rights created).

-There are no specific laws relating to protections for agency workers in Hong Kong.
-Agency workers will receive the same protections as permanent employees, provided they satisfy the minimum requirements (see Question 14, Benefits created).
+There are no specific laws relating to the protection of agency workers in Hong Kong.
+Agency workers will receive the same protection as permanent employees, provided that they satisfy the requirements for employment under a "continuous contract" (see Question 2 and Question 14, Statutory rights created).

-Contractors who do not amount to employees, do not have the same protections as employees under the labour laws.
-In the event that a contractor is deemed to be an employee, this may lead to a claim by the individual for unpaid entitlements, for example paid annual leave entitlements and employer MPF contributions.
+Contractors who do not amount to employees do not have the same protection as employees under the labour laws.
+In the event that a contractor is deemed to be an employee, this may lead to a claim by the individual for unpaid entitlements (for example, paid annual leave entitlements and the employer's Mandatory Provident Fund contributions).

-The collection and use of personal data in Kong Kong is governed by the PDPO (see Question 1, Laws applicable to foreign nationals).
+The collection and use of personal data in Kong Kong is governed by the Personal Data (Privacy) Ordinance (PDPO) (see Question 1).
 The PDPO applies to personal data (that is, any data that relates to, and identifies a living individual, and is in a form which is reasonably practical to access and/or process).
-It:
+The PDPO:

-Regulates the monitoring of employee e-mails and phone calls at work.
+Regulates the monitoring of employees' e-mails and phone calls at work.

-Gives employees the right to access their personal data held by an employer.
+Gives employees the right to access and/or correct personal data held by an employer.

 The PDPO prohibits an employer from acting or engaging in a practice that contravenes a data protection principle unless the act or practice is allowed under the ordinance.
-The principles govern:
+Those principles govern:

 The means of data collection.

-The data's security in relation to unauthorised access.
+The security of the data in relation to unauthorised access.

-Openness of policies and practice of data users.
+Openness of policies and practices of data users.